Where Every Seat is a Front Row Seat

 I mention this issue because it also illustrates a particular advantage in an online learning environment.
-Most online degree courses have a component based on a threaded classroom discussion.
+Most online degree programs have a component based on a threaded classroom discussion.
 Essentially an instructor will post a question or topic, and students are required to respond not only to that post, but to a certain number of posts by other students.

 Not only does this encourage regularly and substantive interaction, it puts everyone on the same level in terms of the opportunity to be involved in and learn from the conversation.
 In many on-ground courses a student can literally go through an entire term, never raise their hand, and get an “A” in the course.
-In an online class participation is mandatory in order to succeed, and it mimics what many adults students are doing on Facebook every day!
+In an online degree program participation is mandatory in order to succeed, and it mimics what many adults students are doing on Facebook every day!

 In addition to empowering students to include their individual content as part of the learning experience, a well-designed online course can enhance engagement in subjects that traditionally have a “tactile” component.